 We do not recommend using an extension cord with this appliance.
-If the power cord is too short, have a qualified electrician or service technician install an outlet near the appliance.
-(See WARNING-EXTENSION CORDS section.)
+If the power cord is too short, have a qualified electrician install an outlet near the appliance.
+(See EXTENSION CORDS section.)

 For best operation, plug this appliance into its own electrical outlet to prevent flickering of lights, blowing of fuse or tripping of circuit breaker.